12 November 2013

 The popular online auction site is another good way to sell your phone, but again it has its drawbacks.
 The fees are notoriously high and you may have to deal with unscrupulous buyers.
 Also, while you may get more than you hoped for at auction, there's a good chance that your phone may sell for considerably less than it is worth.

 There are lots of local pawn shops that will buy your mobile, but bear in mind that they will sell it on at a profit so again you will get considerably less than it is worth.
 Selling to friends or through local listings might be the best way to get the maximum value for your old mobile phone.
+Got a new phone?
+Check out our awesome personalised phone cases and create your own design today!

-Atelier Admin on Tuesday, November 12, 2013 · Leave a Comment
+Kimberley Rogers on Tuesday, November 12, 2013 · Leave a Comment